 • impact analysis

-• tourism performance and productivity
+• tourism performance and productivity: modelling and analysis

 • tourism competitiveness

-• big data and the effect of sharing economy
+• sharing economy

 Tourism Economics publishes regular special issues.
 Current calls for papers are listed here.